robrich/aspire-accelerator-workshop/1-everything/README.md

 3. Open `AspireEverything.slnx` in Visual Studio or VS Code.

+   If this is the first time you've launched a `.slnx` file, it may ask you what application you'd like to use to launch it.
+Choose your favorite IDE, and click `Always`.

 4. Set `AspireEverything.AppHost` as the startup project if it isn't already.

 5. In `AspireEverything.AppHost/AppHost.cs` choose which frontend you'd like to run: